 The Lapins cherry tree has a fascinating backstory.
-Researchers at the Pacific Agri-Food Research Centre in Summerland, British Columbia, Canada wanted to produce a cherry similar to the Bing cherry, but they wanted their cherry to have improvements over the Bing.
+Researchers at the Pacific Agri-Food Research Centre in Canada wanted to produce a cherry similar to the Bing cherry, but with improvements.

 The Lapins cherry tree has had the distinction of being awarded the Royal Horticultural Society’s Award of Garden Merit.
-Incidentally, only six other varieties of sweet cherries have ever received this award.
+Only six other varieties of sweet cherries have ever received this award.

-Lapins cherries have been bred to reduce splitting, These cherries are popular late-season cherries and they ripen about two weeks after Bing cherries.
-If you’re growing both varieties, having a Lapins cherry tree in your orchard extends your cherry harvest.
+Lapins cherries have been bred to reduce splitting.
+They are popular late-season cherries, ripen about two weeks after Bing cherries.

 The Lapins cherry tree grows well in USDA Hardiness Zones 5 through 8, although some retailers suggest that this tree can also grow in Zone 9.